What is Butt Wink? – How to Squat Correctly with No Back Pain

 From the set position, take a big breath, squeeze the chest up, keep the back nice and tight and then do a mini squat by extending the knees to assume an upright position.
 Take one step back.
 You are now in the set position to begin the movement.

-Once your neck is straight and your core braced, you need to focus on braking with the hips.
-This involves initiating the movement by sticking your butt back.
-Do not start with a knee break, which would involve jutting your knees forward.
+Once your neck is straight, and your core braced, you need to focus on braking with the hips.
+It involves initiating the movement by sticking your butt back.
+Do not start with a knee break, which would include jutting your knees forward.
 To avoid this start by pushing the butt back with the hip break and making sure that your weight is lowered onto your heels.

-As you drop down you want to get to the point where the crease in the hip is lower than the knee.
+As you drop down, you want to get to the point where the crease in the hip is lower than the knee.
 That means that the proper squat depth should be a little deeper than parallel.
 Power straight back up to the starting position.
-Your knee alignment during the movement is very important.
+Your knee alignment during the movement is essential.
 It is common to see the knees caving in as you squat, especially in the transition between lowering and lifting.

-At the bottom of the movement the weight should still be on the heels.
-The knees need to be in line with the toes and the back should be arched. take a deep breath on the way up.
-Once you get back to the start position, you need to make a decision about whether or not to lock the knees out.
-If you’re going heavy, you should come all the way up, fully extending the knee.
+At the bottom of the movement, the weight should still be on the heels.
+The knees need to be in line with the toes, and the back should be arched.
+Take a deep breath on the way up.
+Once you get back to the start position, you need to decide whether or not to lock the knees out.
+If you’re going heavy, you should come up, fully extending the knee.

 Have you ever tried barbell hack squats?
-They are a great quad builder that take all the pressure off your spine.
-Find out all about them here . . .
+They are a great quad builder that takes all the pressure off your spine.
+Find out all about hack squat machines.

-You can eliminate butt wink and other spinal problems without having to ditch the number one gym exercise by following our 11 step guide.
-Consistently apply these exercises and technique pointers and you’ll be well on your way to a back pain free squatting future.
+You can eliminate butt wink and other spinal problems without having to ditch the number one gym exercise by following our 11 step guide to eliminating butt wink.
+Consistently apply these exercises and technique pointers to eliminate butt wink, and you’ll be well on your way to a back pain-free squatting future.